Connie Corleone: The Godfather

 In the film The Godfather, Connie, born in 1925, is the youngest child and only daughter of Mafia don Vito Corleone and his wife Carmela.
-She is the sister of Sonny, Fredo, and Michael Corleone and the adopted sister of Tom.
+She is the sister of Sonny, Fredo, and Michael Corleone.
+Tom, who was adopted by the Corleone family, is her adoptive brother.
 In 1945, she marries Sonny's friend Carlo Rizzi.
 Vito disapproves of the match, as Carlo's mother is from Northern Italy rather than Sicily, and only agrees to the marriage on the condition that they have a traditional Sicilian wedding.

 Puzo characterizes Carlo as "a punk sore at the world", and his angry behavior is exacerbated by the Corleone family shunting him aside after the marriage.
 Once they were married, Carlo began to mistreat her, stealing the marriage purse and spending it on frivolities (booze, drugs and prostitutes), as well as beating her regularly.
 Connie begged for her father to intervene, but he coldly refused to help, seemingly to punish Connie.
-(In truth, Vito is upset at how Connie is being treated, but Italian tradition forbids a father — even one as powerful as Vito — from interfering in his daughter's marriage.)
+In truth, Vito is outraged at how Connie is being treated, but feels powerless to act.
+Longstanding Italian tradition forbids a father — even one as powerful as Vito — from interfering in his daughter's marriage.
+Vito worries his son-in-law will be unable to discharge his "duties as a husband" if he fears the family.
+Vito instead has Carlo secretly watched.
 While Vito sent Sally Rags to keep an eye on the small sports book Carlo ran, he took no action to reprimand his son-in-law.
+This perceived inaction only emboldens Carlo to become more abusive.
+Connie is hurt and confused by this seeming indifference.
 However, Sonny, Fredo, Michael and Tom all grew to resent Carlo for how he treated their sister, especially Sonny, who became physically violent with Carlo.
 Vito refuses to intervene and he strictly forbids anyone in the family from retaliating against Carlo.
-Connie is hurt and confused by this seeming indifference.
-Vito, however, is outraged, but feels powerless: Italian tradition forbids interfering in anyone else's marriage, and Vito worries his son-in-law will be unable to discharge his "duties as a husband" if he fears the family.
-Vito instead has Carlo secretly watched.
-This perceived inaction only emboldens Carlo to become more abusive.
-Sonny obeys his father's command not to interfere until he visits Connie and finds her sobbing and battered.

-After one particularly violent beating, during which Connie was pregnant with her son Victor, Sonny flew off in a rage and beat Carlo severely in the street near his bookmaking offices.
+Sonny obeys his father's command not to interfere until he visits Connie and finds her sobbing and battered after one particularly violent beating, during which Connie was pregnant with her son Victor.
+Sonny flew off in a rage and beat Carlo severely in the street near his bookmaking offices.
 Sonny actually let up on Carlo after it was apparent that he wouldn't defend himself.
 Only the hand of the Don had prevented him from doing so earlier, as Vito was still bed-ridden at this time.